 Have fun and experiment with all the different ways until you find which ones you prefer.

-Is there a method you like starting your seeds that I didn’t mention?
-Let us know in the comments.
+Which method do you prefer to start your seeds?
+Is there a method you like that I didn’t mention?
+Let me know in the comments below!
+I love seeing how you make your garden grow.